simply-nicky/pyrost/docs/tutorials/st_sim.rst

     :width: 100 %
     :alt: Ptychograph.

-Or you can save the simulated data and generate an :class:`pyrost.STData` data container with :func:`pyrost.simulation.STConverter` method.
+Or you can save the simulated data and generate a :class:`pyrost.STData` data container with :func:`pyrost.simulation.STConverter` method.

 .. note:: :func:`pyrost.simulation.STConverter` returns a :class:`pyrost.STData` container